mrstelmach/NER-Web-App-TensorFlowJS/README.md

 Live working demo can be accessed under the following link: https://ner-tensorflowjs.glitch.me/web-app/ner-web-app.html.

 ## Browser support
-Application is available in any modern browser supporting JavaScript and pop-ups allowed.
+Application is available in most modern browser supporting JavaScript and pop-ups allowed.
 Particularly, it has been thoroughly tested in Chrome...
+Currently only
+Internet Explorer is not supported.